coda/packs-examples/README.md

 ## Setting Up Your Own Project

-When setting up your own project, install the `coda-packs-sdk` npm packge and then run `coda init` to set up a skeleton project based on the `template` example in this repo.
+When setting up your own project, install the `packs-sdk` npm packge and then run `coda init` to set up a skeleton project based on the `template` example in this repo.

 TODO: Implement `coda init`